epam/eco-schema-catalog/fts/README.md

 # Eco Schema Catalog FTS

-It's a Spring Boot auto-configuration library, provides service that enables Full-Text Search (FTS) capabilities against the data in the [Schema Registry](https://www.confluent.io/confluent-schema-registry/).
+Eco Schema Catalog FTS is a Spring Boot auto-configuration library, provides service that enables Full-Text Search (FTS) capabilities against the data in the [Schema Registry](https://www.confluent.io/confluent-schema-registry/).

 The library can be obtained from the Maven by adding the following dependency in the pom.xml: